Krasy8/SpringBootFullStackAppWithReact/README.md

 **Received by the collector**

-Isolated student data from the full deletedStudentEvent:
+Extracted deleted student data from the full deletedStudentEvent:

 ```
  "unstruct_event": {